mdeforestbrown/https-github.com-mdeforestbrown-challenge-pseudonymization-avimoondra/INSTRUCTIONS.md

 - `pii.csv`: Contains PII data (first name, last name, date of birth) with Pseudonymized IDs (PIDs).
 The output file will have columns: pid,firstName,lastName,dateOfBirth
 - `health.csv`: Contains health data (weight, blood group, age) with Pseudonymized IDs.
 The output file will have columns: pid,weight,bloodGroup,age

+You can use --stream or --no-stream to control runtime behavior.

 ## Running Tests

 Run the test suite: